hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 >                                    cells.use = rownames(seurat_raw@meta.data[which(seurat_raw@meta.data$interestingGroups == "control"), ])
 >```

-## Clustering analysis

-### Normalizing counts, finding variable genes, and scaling the data
+## Normalizing counts, finding variable genes, and scaling the data

 The first step in the analysis is to normalize the raw counts to account for differences in sequencing depth per cell.
 The raw counts are normalized using global-scaling normalization with the `NormalizeData()` function, which performs the following: